Iranian Studies (B.A.) (Two Subject Degree)

 Description of the subject

-The students acquire a sound active and passive knowledge of the Persian language and a basic knowledge of Kurdish.
+Students acquire a sound active and passive knowledge of the Persian language and a basic knowledge of Kurdish.
 Moreover, they acquire an overview of Iranian cultural history from the pre-Islamic period up to the present and of the religions of Iranian-speaking peoples.
-This course of studies also includes principles of analysing Iranian literatures and media, as well as knowledge of the history of Iranian literature and media.
-On the basis of this knowledge, students are to acquire a better understanding of and skills in dealing with Iranian literature and media.
+The prorgramme also includes principles of analysing Iranian literatures and media, as well as knowledge of the history of Iranian literature and media.
 In addition to learning subject-specific terminology, the students are given an insight into the significant subject-related theories and methods.
-Through an individual choice of external modules and work internships or modules and internships to broaden their knowledge, the students are enabled to specialise in preparation for specific careers or taking up a Master?s degree programme.
+Through an individual choice of modules and internships, the students are enabled to specialise in preparation for specific careers or taking up a Master’s degree programme.

 Research foci in Göttingen